quangntenemy/Steganabara/README.md

 Steganabara
 ===========

-Steganabara is a tool for stegano analysis ([steganalysis](https://en.wikipedia.org/wiki/Steganalysis)), with some of the ideas originated from my final year project.

-As I solved many stegano challenges, Steganabara has now matured and is very effective on visual steganos, especially [BaRa's challenges](http://www.bright-shadows.net/userstats.php?username=BaRa).
+An advanced [steganalysis](https://en.wikipedia.org/wiki/Steganalysis) toolkit designed to reveal what's hidden in plain sight.

+Built for solving challenges/CTF competitions, Steganabara has become a trusted instrument for solving [BARA-class challenges](http://www.bright-shadows.net/userstats.php?username=BaRa) - where precision, patience, and deep insight matter most.

+Its modular design and visual analysis features make it a quiet weapon in the hands of digital explorers and cybersecurity researchers alike.

 Features
 ========
 Bit Mask Filter
 ---------------
 An image is basically a map of ARGB values.
 A popular method for hiding data is using the bit layers of the ARGB elements.

-The Bit Mask Filter helps you analyse the bit layers, either seperately or in combination.
-The *amplify* option can make things clearer for human eyes.
+The Bit Mask Filter helps isolates and visualizes these layers, either individually or in combination, revealing concealed information.

+The *Amplify* option enhances subtle differences, making hidden patterns visible to the human eye.

 Color Map Filter
 ----------------
-Another popular method is using different colors with similar RGB values that are indistinguishable by human eyes.
-But now with the Color Map Filter that trick won't work anymore.
+Another common steganographic technique involves using color variations with nearly identical RGB values - imperceptible to the human eye.

+The Color Map Filter exposes these subtle differences, transforming invisible color shifts into visible evidence.

+What once blended seamlessly now stands out in full contrast.

 Color Explorer
 --------------
-This is a must-have feature for every visual stegano tool.
-With this you can investigate each pixel closely.
+A must-have feature for any visual steganography toolkit.

+The Color Explorer lets you inspect each pixel's exact ARGB composition, making hidden irregularities and subtle encodings immediately visible.
+Precision down to the last bit.

 Histogram
 ---------
-A histogram is like a fingerprint for an image.
-By looking at an image histogram, you can tell how much data is contained within it.
-And many wonderful things can be done with histogram analysis, notably image classification.
-For steganalysis, histograms can be a big help in detecting noises and distortion caused by the hidden data.
+A histogram acts like an image's fingerprint - visualizing the distribution of pixel intensities.

+In steganalysis, histogram analysis can expose subtle noise patterns and distortions left behind by hidden data.

+It's an essential tool for detecting irregularities that human eyes can't see.

 Color Table
 -----------
-The Color Table provides a more detailed view of the histogram.
-Just like histograms, the statistics from the Color Table can help detecting the hidden data.
-And conveniently, double clicking on a row in the Color Table will take you to the Color Map for that color.
+The Color Table offers a detailed numerical view of an image's color distribution - a more granular extension of the histogram.

+Its statistical insights can reveal irregularities caused by hidden data.

+Double-click any row to jump directly to the Color Map for visual analysis of that specific color.

 Demonstrations
 ==============